So You Want to Be a Critic? Here's What You Need to Know!

 Everyone has opinions about entertainment.
 Sometimes, those opinions can turn into drawn-out internet fights.
 People dig into trenches and refuse to budge.
 These debates can feel as weighty to some fans as a discussion about politics, or even more so.
 This is probably because consumers as a class have a lot of influence over the entertainment that gets funded.
 Their past buying behaviors influence the future of the industry.

 IN A WORLD where fans are so important to entertainment, critics who shape the opinions of these fans are also important.
 Nowadays, everyone and their grandma has probably written a review of something online, be it a review of a vegetable peeler on Amazon, a brief blog post on the latest blockbuster, or a book-length discussion of the portrayal of gender in video games.

 And while there are not such things as correct and incorrect opinions, there are informed and uninformed opinions, and there are logical and illogical defenses for opinions.
-For example, if I said that I thought the last season of Game of Thrones was the worst season of the show to date, I would need logical reasons that support my opinion that are consistent with facts.
+For example, if I said that I thought the last season of Game of Thrones was the worst season of the show, I would need logical reasons that support my opinion that are consistent with facts.
 I would have to establish criteria for what constitutes a good vs. bad season of the show, and those criteria would have to be logical, thorough, and consistent.

 So here's what you need to research, study, and come to an understanding of before calling yourself a critic.

-This applies whether you're talking about criticizing TV sitcoms or Shakespeare plays.
-What you need is connoisseurship, familiarity with all the most significant works in your medium or genre of choice.
-You should ask yourself:
+Whether you're talking about criticizing TV sitcoms or Shakespeare plays, you definitely have to be familiar with all the most significant works in your medium and genre(s) of choice.

 - Why is what I'm reading/watching important to this medium?